yukatan1701/Diary_console/README.md

 ```
 -> edit 4 text
 ```
-After that you will receive an invitation to enter new data.<br>
+After that you will receive an invitation to enter new data.
-6. Leave the diary:
+#### Exit from the diary:
 ```
 -> exit
 ```